novix-sa/Pyplan/docs/User Guide/User Interface Designer.md

 ![enter image description here](http://img.pyplan.org/UI_interfaces.png)
 ## Layout
-Interfaces manager shows those IO Interfaces created by the user and those that were  shared by some other.
+Interfaces manager shows those I/O Interfaces created by the user and those that were  shared by someone else.
 Shared interfaces can only be browsed unless they are copied to user own space.
 Once it has been copied user has total control over that interface.
+If you need to copy and interfae
 **Favs app** can also be set.
 ![enter image description here](http://img.pyplan.org/Ui_layout_new.png)